Mat0u5/LifeSeries-docs/docs/seasons/overview.md

 :::

 ::: details Wild Life
-Every session has it's own twist, a Wildcard, which affects the gameplay in a certain way.
+Every session has its own twist, a Wildcard, which affects the gameplay in a certain way.
 :::

 ## April Fools Seasons